Nonequilibrium thermodynamics as a symplecto-contact reduction and relative information entropy: Introduction

 \subsection{Maxwell construction and phase transition}

-The resulting equilibrium state arising in Theorem \ref{thm:universality} is not necessarily $0$-holonomic in terms of given preferred variables.
-We will illustrate by van der Waals model that non-holonomicity indeed occurs in a physical model which is responsible for the phase transition.
+The equilibrium state arising in Theorem \ref{thm:universality} is not necessarily $C^0$-holonomic in terms of the given preferred variables.
+We will illustrate by the van der Waals model that non-holonomicity indeed occurs in a physical model which is responsible for the phase transition \cite{maxwell}.

 Then in a thermodynamic equilibrium or nearby, say in the system $\CF$ of ideal gas or van der Waals gas equation, the relevant state variables are given by

 where $U$ is energy, $S$ the thermodynamic entropy, $T$ temperature, $P$ pressure and $V$ is the volume.
 The first law of equilibrium thermodynamics is expressed as